-Your sales pipeline requires standardization for in the sales process.
+Your sales pipeline requires standardization and automation for every single deal stage in your pipelines in your sales process.
 If everyone has their own style and does their own sales process, you can never be sure about sales.
 Your sales process needs to be proven and successful in order to get everyone on board and to see the results you want.

 Inbound Sales Pipeline Management Strategies

 1. Alignment of Your Sales Pipeline and Buyer Journey